 Coffee Roast Level

 When making chocolate covered coffee beans aim for a medium to medium dark roast.
 Lighter roasts can taste acidic whereas the darker roasts can taste bitter.
 Aim for the middle.

 Use beans in the 2 to 5 range for best results.
 Chart courtesy of Len Brault.

-Coffee Arabica: Arabica is native of Ethiopia and it gives small and flattened beans.
+Coffee Arabica: Arabica is native to Ethiopia and it gives small and flattened beans.
 Despite their size, they’re very aromatic and fragrant.
 This is the most common varietal in specialty coffee and likely what you will use for this recipe.

 Coffee Robusta: Robusta is native of Congo and its beans are round shaped and very rich in caffeine.
 For this reason, they are also very bitter, so they are not a good choice for this recipe.
 It is preferable to taste this variety of coffee as a drink when blended with Arabica.

 Coffee Liberica: Liberica is native of Liberia and it has big and well-shaped beans.
 It is not a prized variety, but it is well-suited for this preparation.

 Coffee Excelsa: Excelsa is a recent variety (it was only discovered in 1904) native of Northern Africa.
 Its beans have a medium size and their aroma is very similar to the Arabica ones so that they are the perfect choice for this recipe.

 There are many recipes online for making chocolate covered coffee or espresso beans that more basic.
 This recipe combines the strengths of three different forms of chocolate along with the heat from chili powder and the sweetness from coconut to make something special.
 Enjoy!